Shiva-Br/architecture-decision-records/routing.md

 ## Context

 Our team is developing a new web application that requires a robust and flexible routing solution.
-We are evaluating two options: React Router DOM and TanStack Router.
+We are evaluating two options: React Router and TanStack Router.
 Both libraries offer routing capabilities for React applications, but they differ in terms of features, flexibility, and performance.

 ## Considered Options

-1. **React Router DOM**
+1. **React Router**
 2. **TanStack Router**

-### React Router DOM
+### React Router

 - **Pros:**

-  - **Mature and Widely Used:** React Router DOM is a well-established library with a large user base.
+  - **Mature and Widely Used:** React Router is a well-established library with a large user base.
   - **Comprehensive Documentation:** The documentation is extensive and provides many examples.
   - **Integration:** Easy integration with other React libraries and tools.